vtereshkov/umka-lang/doc/lang.md

 * The right operand type is converted to the left operand type
 * The left operand type is converted to the right operand type

+From the implicit type conversion rules it follows that:

+* If one of the operands is a string and the other is a dynamic array, both are converted to the string type
+* If one of the operands is an array and the other is a dynamic array, both are converted to the array type
+* If one of the operands is a pointer and the other is a weak pointer, both are converted to the pointer type

 #### Ternary operator